One dead after shooting at Oklahoma college; suspect in custody

 MIDWEST CITY, Okla.
-(KFOR) – A man is dead and another is in custody after a shooting put an Oklahoma college on lockdown Monday.
+(KFOR) — A man was killed and another was arrested Monday after a shooting put an Oklahoma college on lockdown.

 The shooting happened near Rose State College’s humanities building, according to authorities.
 The two-year college has about 13,000 students and is just outside Oklahoma City.

-Midwest City Police Chief Sid Porter said the alleged shooter, 30-year-old Brandon Morrissette, and the victim, a 20-year-old man, knew each other “through a domestic situation.”
+Midwest City Police Chief Sid Porter said the alleged shooter, Brandon Morrissette, 30, and the victim, a 20-year-old man, knew each other “through a domestic situation.”

 Midwest City Police officers on campus quickly found and confronted Morrissette, who they said complied with orders and was taken into custody without incident.